baccouchee/smartstudy/README.md

 Your market studies at a Lower Cost.
 Freelance for associates.

-SmartStudy is a Simple, Fast and Corporate Application.
+SmartStudy is a Simple, Fast and Corporate Application

 ## Screenshots